 A. Basic Info

 It’s important to include basic information pertaining to the video and your business before your viewer even hits “play” — this is what they will reference if they are interested in your services.

-- Include main keyword in beginning, call to action with phone number and brand (if space allows or if appropriate to include).
+- Include main keyword in beginning and you can add your brand name after (if space allows or if appropriate to include).
 Always create a title that reinforces the thumbnail used to promote the video.
-While YouTube allows up to 100 characters in the title, we recommend keeping it under 70 if possible so it won’t cut off.
+While YouTube allows up to 100 characters in the title, we recommend keeping it under 60 if possible so it won’t cut off.

 - Tip: Get a call tracking number for your YouTube videos – this way you can see if your video marketing efforts are really paying off.
 If they are and are providing more leads than your other channels you can then direct more money into this budget.

 Include a detailed description (at least 300 words in length) which clearly outlines what the video is about, how your business can help solve the problem at hand, and where to reach you for assistance.
 This description is the bread-and-butter of your video marketing efforts in regards to search rankings, so structure it wisely.

 - Accurately describe your video.
 We usually like to provide at least two detailed paragraphs worth of information in our video descriptions.

 - If the video is explaining a service, break your description down into two paragraphs — the first describing what the video is about, and the second paragraph introducing your company and how you can assist your viewer.

 - Be sure to include your targeted keyword and variations of it within the description.
 This is what’s going to help get your video noticed and ranking in search engines.

 - Include a link to your website besides the description for easy access.